jsolly/awesome-django-blog/README.md

 - Automatic Conversion of images (.png, .jpeg, etc) to .webp for blazingly fast image loads.
 - Badges for test coverage, passing builds, formatter, and linting
 - Automated, rotating backups of blog posts using local and cloud storage
+- Status page for monitoring uptime and performance of your blog at https://blogthedata.com/status

 ---